kallaway/100-days-of-code/rules.md

 ## Main Commitment
 ### *I will code for at least an hour every day for the next 100 days.*

+# I will have two days off during Christmas period.

 #### Start Date
 14th December, 2020.